Health Library

 Klinefelter Syndrome

-What is Klinefelter syndrome?
 Klinefelter syndrome is a genetic condition that affects males.
-Klinefelter syndrome occurs when a boy is born with one or more extra X chromosomes.
+Klinefelter syndrome occurs when someone is born with one or more extra X chromosomes.
 Most males have one Y and one X chromosome.
-Having extra X chromosomes can cause a male to have a variety of physical traits.
-Many men with an...
+Having extra X chromosomes can cause someone to have a...

 Laparoscopic Ovarian Drilling (Ovarian Diathermy) for PCOS